 Graduate Admission Requirements and Procedures

 You should pay particular attention to the Human Dimensions of Natural Resources Graduate Student Handbook.
+(Accessed from the graduate student resource page, or the button further down this page.)
 This document outlines what is expected of students in terms of course work, dissertation, etc., as well as what the student can expect from the major professor.

 - Students will only be accepted for the fall semester.